Science fiction film: Genre as commentary on social issues

 Logan's Run depicted a futuristic swingers' utopia that practiced euthanasia as a form of population control and The Stepford Wives anticipated a reaction to the women's liberation movement.
 Enemy Mine demonstrated that the foes we have come to hate are often just like us, even if they appear alien.

 Contemporary science fiction films continue to explore social and political issues.
 One recent example is Minority Report (2002), debuting in the months after the terrorist attacks of September 11, 2001, and focused on the issues of police powers, privacy and civil liberties in a near-future United States.
 Some movies like The Island (2005) and Never Let Me Go (2010) explore the issues surrounding cloning.

 More recently, the headlines surrounding events such as the Iraq War, international terrorism, the avian influenza scare, and United States anti-immigration laws have found their way into the consciousness of contemporary filmmakers.
 The film V for Vendetta (2006) drew inspiration from controversial issues such as the Patriot Act and the war on terror, while science fiction thrillers such as Children of Men (also 2006), District 9 (2009), and Elysium (2013) commented on diverse social issues such as xenophobia, propaganda, and cognitive dissonance.
 Avatar (2009) had remarkable resemblance to colonialism of native land, mining by multinational-corporations and the Iraq War.
-AI Generated text to video Hailuo Science Fiction movies have appeared on Youtube with zero budget such as the worlds first ever over 40 minutes of AI generated footage science fiction feature film Victory Is In The Grave directed by IARF speaker and Award Winning Film Maker Aston Walker and uploaded to YouTube on September 23rd 2024 which deals with African Congo Coltan exploitation and Sunni-Shia polemics based on AI generated sci fi graphic novel Embrace The Edge:Nuke Road held in legal deposit at Oxford and Cambridge University Libraries.